The newest registered user is itz2k12

 I'm still very much in the process of learning - years away from calling myself an expert reader.
 But seeing that you didn't get very many responses, I'm hoping this will help you on your journey!
 Please do share your findings if you come across anyone with a questionable print like this and get the chance to quiz them!

-Join date: 2011-01-09
+Join date : 2011-01-09

 Re: tented arch like loops

-After 41 pages of discussion on Walt Disney's fingerprint, http://www.modernhandreadingforum.com/t469-walt-disney-one-of-his-fingerprints-shows-an-unusual-characteristic I am pretty exhausted about loops vs tented arches!
+After 41 pages of discussion on Walt Disney's fingerprint, https://www.modernhandreadingforum.com/t469-walt-disney-one-of-his-fingerprints-shows-an-unusual-characteristic I am pretty exhausted about loops vs tented arches!

 Have you posted your 'four such loop-tents (three of them with a ridge count of 1)' anywhere? ( maybe they could lead to 160 pages of discussion!)